 We learned after Katrina what happens to the money when it goes to the various wards to have the levees rebuilt.

-Imagine trying to compete in today's business world of blackberries, email alerts, video conferences, and PowerPoint, when all you have is an IBM selectric typewriter and a single telephone landline.
+Imagine trying to compete in today's business world of BlackBerries, email alerts, video conferences, and PowerPoint when all you have is an IBM Selectric typewriter and a single telephone landline.

 You're going to get beat.

-And when you think about America's aging infrastructure, we're going to get beat too by our competitors in China, India, Europe, and Brazil.
+And when you think about America's aging infrastructure, we're going to get beat, too, by our competitors in China, India, Europe, and Brazil.

 The people in China, India, Europe, and Brazil are teaching math, science, English, and engineering.

-He says travel overseas and you see faster commuter trains, better public transportation, double decker freeways, more efficient ports.
+He says, travel overseas and you see faster commuter trains, better public transportation, double-decker freeways, more efficient ports.

-So government spending is at an all-time high while investment in our critical infrastructure is at an historic low.
+So government spending is at an all-time high, while investment in our critical infrastructure is at an historic low.

-That's Governor Schwarzenegger Of California.
+Blah, That's Governor Schwarzenegger of California.

-I now turn to a story from Lou Rockwell.com.
+I now turn to a story from LewRockwell.com entitled, Government Spending Makes Recessions Worse.

 The National Bureau of Economic Research has officially confirmed what everybody else knew.